open-telemetry/opentelemetry-specification/specification/exporter-zipkin.md

 |3|http.host|Commonly used address attribute for Http Spans.|
 |3|db.instance|Commonly used address attribute for DB Spans.|

-Highest priority match should be selected.
+Lowest priority match should be selected.
+In the event that multiple hits occur at the same priority level (Ex: `net.peer.name` & `peer.service` are both specified), take the value from the first attribute matched.

 ### Attribute